 For 2021, Specialized has specced the S-Works and Expert models with a Fox 36 and DPX2 shock, and SRAM Code brakes rather than G2s, upping the price a few hundred dollars.

 I would assume that the low-slung weight on the SL helped the bike with its ability to rail corners.
 It’s a blast around sweeping corners and feels glued to the ground, while the short rear center makes it easy to whip around tighter switchbacks.
 The 125mm dropper post was noticeably short though and I could feel the saddle hitting me on steeper trails.
 It also looks like Specialized has updated the latest size medium bikes to come with a 150mm post.

 As a whole, the Specialized Turbo Levo SL delivers a unique experience for eMTBs.
 With a lighter motor and battery, conservative geometry, and the right component spec, the e-bike is agile, light, and seamless.
-For eMTBs, brands seem to be making bikes in two camps: heavyweight, long-travel bikes with larger motors which equate to an easy-to-pedal downhill bike.
+For electric mountain bikes, brands seem to be making bikes in two camps: heavyweight, long-travel bikes with larger motors which equate to an easy-to-pedal downhill bike.
 Or, like the Turbo Levo SL and new Orbea Rise: a motor-assisted trail bike with lightweight components for riders who want a livelier ride feel.
 Specialized has done a great job steering the conversation toward the latter.